Tackling plastic soup

 Is there a solution?

-Some solutions are available.
+Solutions are available.
 Deltares experts have acquired considerable experience in recent years with research looking at pollution, and the fast and practical application of this knowledge.
 Deltares has been involved for some time now in modelling water flows in order to identify the sources and spread of toxic substances.
 This expertise has now been extended to include specific knowledge about plastic pollution in the waters of delta areas and delta cities.
 We are involved in international studies of plastics in water.
 And we are involved in discussions about measures to reduce the impact of plastics on ecosystems, human health and society as a whole.

 Determining high concentrations and effects